 Increased energy, enhanced ability to focus and concentrate, and a euphoric sense of being are the most common effects of this drug.
 Coincidentally, increased energy, enhanced ability to focus and concentrate, and a euphoric sense of being — are also the most common effects of crystal meth.
 So, why are these effects so similar?
+Because the drugs are nearly identical in their chemical structure.
+Dr. In a recent article on his website theinfluence.org, Hart explains that the only major difference between crystal meth and Adderall is public perception.
+Hart explains that this perception of illicit meth is largely due to misinformation put out by public service messages.

 Neuroscientist: Meth Is Virtually Identical to Adderall—This Is How I Found Out.
 The long subway ride from DC’s airport to Silver Spring was unusually pleasant.

 It had been about an hour since I had taken a low dose of methamphetamine.
 It was my 40th birthday—October 30, 2006—and I was headed to a National Institute on Drug Abuse (NIDA)-sponsored meeting.
 A friend, who had a prescription for the drug, had given me a couple of pills as a gift, knowing that I was an expert on amphetamines but had never actually taken any myself.
 I sat on the train feeling alert, mentally stimulated, and euphorically serene.
-The NMDA receptor complex: a multifunctional machine at the glutamatergic synapse.
-N-methyl-D-aspartate receptors (NMDARs) are a major subtype of glutamate-gated ion channels at the excitatory synapses in the central nervous system (CNS), which mediate the flow of sodium (Na+) and calcium (Ca2+) ions into the cell and potassium ions (K+) out of the cell.
+And when the effects had worn off after a few hours, I thought, “that was nice,” worked out, and enjoyed a productive two-day meeting.
+So why is it, then, that the general public has such a radically different view of this drug?
+Perhaps it has something to do with public “educational” campaigns aimed at discouraging methamphetamine use.

 NMDARs are heterotetrameric plasma membrane channels composed of two obligatory GluN1 and two modulatory GluN2 (A-D) subunits (Cull-Candy et al., 2001; Collingridge et al., 2009), although sometimes the GluN2 subunits are replaced by GluN3(A-B) subunits (Ulbrich and Isacoff, 2008).
 NMDARs form a diheteromer when the two GluN2 subunits are identical, or a triheteromer when two different GluN2 subunits co-assemble with two identical GluN1 subunits (Ulbrich and Isacoff, 2008; Collingridge et al., 2010).
 At resting state, NMDARs are blocked by the presence of extracellular magnesium ions (Mg2+) in the channel pore (Vargas-Caballero and Robinson, 2004).
+Figure 1.
+Figure 2.
 Opioid Receptor-Dependent Signaling and Behavior.
 Overview of psychopharmacology.
 The Search for Ligands with images.
 Voltage-gated ion channels.
 Ligand-gated ion channels.
 Other ion channels.
 G protein-coupled receptors.
 Guide to PHARMACOLOGY protein targets and ligands.
 Concise Guide to PHARMACOLOGY Overview.